Right from the start, recent social work graduate Abbey makes it clear that she isn’t shy about going after what she wants.

 From then on, Abbey knew she wanted to go into social work.

-Despite thinking she would end up studying in an urban environment, Abbey found herself at UIUC, where she was surprised to find the same diversity of people, communities, and social issues she expected from a big city.
+Despite thinking she would end up studying in an urban environment, Abbey found herself at Illinois, where she was surprised to find the same diversity of people, communities, and social issues she expected from a big city.

 “Champaign-Urbana is a global city in the middle of the cornfields,” Abbey says.
 “I was naive to believe that there wouldn’t be urban issues here, because there are issues happening in Chicago that are happening here.”